-(2.1) Separation and Distribution Agreement, dated as of January 30, 2015, by and between FRP Holdings, Inc. and Patriot Transportation Holding, Inc.(incorporated by reference to Form 8-K filed February 3, 2015).
-(3.1) Patriot Transportation Holding, Inc. Amended and Restated Articles of Incorporation(incorporated by reference to Form 10-Q filed May 15, 2015).
+(2.1) Separation and Distribution Agreement, dated as of January 30, 2015, by and between FRP Holdings, Inc. and Patriot Transportation Holding, Inc. (incorporated by reference to Form 8-K filed February 2, 2015).
+(3.1) Patriot Transportation Holding, Inc. Amended and Restated Articles of Incorporation (incorporated by reference to Form 10-Q filed May 15, 2015).
 (3.2) Patriot Transportation Holding, Inc. Amended and Restated Bylaws (incorporated by reference to Form 10-Q filed May 15, 2015).
 (10.1) Credit Agreement, dated January 30, 2015, among Patriot Transportation Holding, Inc. and Wells Fargo Bank, N.A. (incorporated by reference to Form 10-Q filed May 15, 2015).
-(10.2) Tax Matters Agreement, dated January 30, 2015, by and between FRP Holdings, Inc. and Patriot Transportation Holding, Inc.(incorporated by reference to Form 8-K filed February 3, 2015).
-(10.3) Transition Services Agreement, dated January 30, 2015, by and between FRP Holdings, Inc. and Patriot Transportation Holding, Inc. (incorporated by reference to Form 8-K filed February 3, 2015).
-(10.4) Employee Matters Agreement, dated as of January 30, 2015, by and between FRP Holdings, Inc. and Patriot Transportation Holding, Inc. (incorporated by reference to Form 8-K filed February 3, 2015).
+(10.2) Tax Matters Agreement, dated January 30, 2015, by and between FRP Holdings, Inc. and Patriot Transportation Holding, Inc. (incorporated by reference to Form 8-K filed February 2, 2015).
+(10.3) Transition Services Agreement, dated January 30, 2015, by and between FRP Holdings, Inc. and Patriot Transportation Holding, Inc. (incorporated by reference to Form 8-K filed February 2, 2015).
+(10.4) Employee Matters Agreement, dated as of January 30, 2015, by and between FRP Holdings, Inc. and Patriot Transportation Holding, Inc. (incorporated by reference to Form 8-K filed February 2, 2015).
 (10.5) 2014 Equity Incentive Plan for Patriot Transportation Holding, Inc. (incorporated by reference to Form 10-Q filed May 15, 2015).
 (10.6) Management Incentive Compensation Plan (incorporated by reference to Form 10-Q filed May 15, 2015).
-(10.7) Credit Agreement, dated May 13, 2015, among Patriot Transportation Holding, Inc. and Branch Banking and Trust Company (BB&T) (incorporated by reference to Form 10-Q filed August 6, 2015).
-(14) Financial Code of Ethical Conduct between the Company, Chief Executive Officers, and Financial Managers, as adopted on May 6, 2015, which is available on the Company's website at www.patriottrans.com.
-(21) Subsidiaries of Registrant at September 30, 2016: Florida Rock & Tank Lines, Inc. (a Florida corporation); STI Holding, Inc. (a Florida corporation); Patriot Transportation of Florida, Inc. (a Florida corporation).
-(23)(a) Consent of Hancock Askew & Co., Inc., Independent Registered Certified Public Accounting Firm, appears on page 32 of this Form 10-K. (31)(a) (31)(b) (31)(c) (32) Certification of Thompson S. Baker II.
-Certification of Thompson S. Baker II.
-Certification of John D. Klopfenstein.
-Certification of Chief Executive Officer, Chief Financial Officer, and Chief Accounting Officer under Section 906 of the Sarbanes-Oxley Act of 2002.

-101.INS XBRL Instance Document 101.XSD XBRL Taxonomy Extension Schema 101.CAL XBRL Taxonomy Extension Calculation Linkbase 101.DEF XBRL Taxonomy Extension Definition Linkbase 101.LAB XBRL Taxonomy Extension Label Linkbase 101.PRE XBRL Taxonomy Extension Presentation Linkbase
+(14) Financial Code of Ethical Conduct between the Company, Chief Executive Officers, and Financial Managers (incorporated by reference to Form 8-K filed February 2, 2015).
+(21) Subsidiaries of Registrant at September 30, 2017: Florida Rock & Tank Lines, Inc. (a Florida corporation); Patriot Transportation of Florida, Inc. (a Florida corporation).
+(23)(a) Consent of Hancock Askew & Co., Inc., Independent Registered Certified Public Accounting Firm, appears on page 29 of this Form 10-K. (31)(a) Certification of Robert E. Sandlin.
+(31)(b) Certification of Matthew C. McNulty.
+(31)(c) (32) Certification of John D. Klopfenstein.
+Certification of Chief Executive Officer, Chief Financial Officer, and Chief Accounting (52) Officer under Section 906 of the Sarbanes-Oxley Act of 2002.
+101.INS XBRL Instance Document 101.XSD XBRL Taxonomy Extension Schema 101.CAL 101.DEF XBRL Taxonomy Extension Calculation Linkbase XBRL Taxonomy Extension Definition Linkbase 101.LAB XBRL Taxonomy Extension Definition Linkbase XBRL Taxonomy Extension Label Linkbase 101.PRE XBRL Taxonomy Extension Presentation Linkbase

-PATRIOT TRANSPORTATION HOLDING, INC. INDEX TO FINANCIAL STATEMENTS AND FINANCIAL STATEMENT SCHEDULE (Item 15(a) (1) and 2))
+INDEX TO FINANCIAL STATEMENTS AND FINANCIAL STATEMENT SCHEDULE (Item 15(a) (1) and 2))

-Consolidated and Combined Financial Statements: Page Consolidated and combined balance sheets at September 30, 2016 and 2015 14(a) For the years ended September 30, 2016, 2015 and 2014: Consolidated and combined statements of income 13(a) Consolidated and combined statements of comprehensive income 13(a) Consolidated and combined statements of cash flows 15(a) Consolidated and combined statements of shareholders' equity/net investment 16(a) Notes to consolidated and combined financial statements 17-24(a) Report of Independent Registered Certified Public Accounting Firm 25(a) Selected quarterly financial data (unaudited) 5(a) Consent of Independent Registered Certified Public Accounting Firm 32(b) Report of Independent Registered Certified Public 224 Accounting Firm on Financial Statement Schedule 32(b) Consolidated and Combined Financial Statement Schedule: II - Valuation and qualifying accounts 33(b)
+Consolidated and Combined Financial Statements: Page Consolidated and combined balance sheets at September 30, 2017 and 2016 14(a) For the years ended September 30, 2017, 2016 and 2015: Consolidated and combined statements of income 13(a) Consolidated and combined statements of comprehensive income 13(a) Consolidated and combined statements of cash flows 15(a) Consolidated and combined statements of shareholders' equity/net investment 16(a) Notes to consolidated and combined financial statements 17-24(a) Report of Independent Registered Certified Public Accounting Firm 25(a) Selected quarterly financial data (unaudited) 5(a) Consent of Independent Registered Certified Public Accounting Firm 29(b) Report of Independent Registered Certified Public Accounting Firm on Financial Statement Schedule 29(b) Consolidated and Combined Financial Statement Schedule: II - Valuation and qualifying accounts 30(b)

-- (a) Refers to the page number in the Company's 2016 Annual Report to Shareholders.
+- (a) Refers to the page number in the Company's 2017 Annual Report to Shareholders.
 Such information is incorporated by reference in Item 8 of this Form 10-K. - (b) Refers to the page number in this Form 10-K